The 'Battle of Midway' was a naval battle of strategic significance fought in the Pacific Ocean between Japanese and US forces (4/7 June 1942).

 Both the USA and Japan accelerated the training of aircrew, but the former had an altogether more effective pilot rotation system, which meant that more veterans survived and went on to the training or command roles in which they were able to pass on to trainees the lessons they had learned in combat.
 By the time of the 'Battle of the Philippine Sea' in June 1944, the Japanese had nearly rebuilt their carrier forces in numerical terms, but their aircraft, many of which were obsolete, were flown largely by inexperienced and poorly trained pilots.

 The 'Battle of Midway' showed the worth of pre-war naval cryptanalysis and intelligence-gathering.
 These efforts continued and were expanded throughout the war in both the Pacific and Atlantic theatres.
-Successes were numerous and significant: for instance, cryptanalysis made possible the shooting down of the aeroplane carrying Yamamoto in 1943.
+Successes were numerous and significant: for instance, cryptanalysis made possible the 'Vengeance' interception and shooting down of the aeroplane carrying Yamamoto in 1943.

 The 'Battle of Midway' redefined the critical importance of naval air superiority for the remainder of the war when the Japanese suddenly lost four of their six most capable fleet carriers.
 Without any form of air superiority, the Japanese never again launched a major offensive in the Pacific.